 It is crucial in prenatal care to test for Rh incompatibility, a condition where a mother has Rh negative blood and the newborn has Rh positive blood.
 This is problematic because when a mother’s body does not recognize an Rh protein, it will treat it as a foreign substance, leading to severe health issues for the newborn.

 A mother and newborn may also have an ABO blood type incompatibility, which can cause hemolytic disease.
 If a mother’s body does not recognize A or B antigens, it may trigger a dangerous immune response.
 Hemolytic disease of the newborn (HDN) compromises a newborn’s red blood cells, and can be life-threatening for the newborn.
 Rh incompatibility may cause brain damage that can lead to cerebral palsy.

 Blood transfusions are often necessary, but if administered improperly, they may cause severe injury and death.
 Blood incompatibility errors are all preventable, and injured patients may file claims against the negligent parties to recover compensation for medical expenses, pain and suffering and lost wages.

 Blood-related errors in hospitals may be the result of negligent nursing staff, mislabeled blood products, incomplete patient paperwork, or misidentifying a patient.
 Hospitals and medical facilities that facilitate such errors can be held liable in medical malpractice claims for the injuries they cause.

 If your family has been through a childbirth injury and suspect medical malpractice, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding blood incompatibility lawsuits.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding birth injury and blood incompatability lawsuits.